Single-index model: Formulation

-Assumptions of the single-index model
+Assumptions

 To simplify analysis, the single-index model assumes that there is only 1 macroeconomic factor that causes the systematic risk affecting all stock returns and this factor can be represented by the rate of return on a market index, such as the S&P 500.

 According to this model, the return of any stock can be decomposed into the expected excess return of the individual stock due to firm-specific factors, commonly denoted by its alpha coefficient (α), the return due to macroeconomic events that affect the market, and the unexpected microeconomic events that affect only the firm.

 The term $\beta_i(r_m-r_f)$ represents the movement of the market modified by the stock's beta, while $\epsilon_{i}$ represents the unsystematic risk of the security due to firm-specific factors.

 Macroeconomic events, such as changes in interest rates or the cost of labor, causes the systematic risk that affects the returns of all stocks, and the firm-specific events are the unexpected microeconomic events that affect the returns of specific firms, such as the death of key people or the lowering of the firm's credit rating, that would affect the firm, but would have a negligible effect on the economy.
 In a portfolio, the unsystematic risk due to firm-specific factors can be reduced to zero by diversification.

-The index model is based on the following:
+The index model is thus based on the following: